-By specifying --install-option, pip knows to not install wheels, and will compile pyzmq from source.
+By specifying --no-binary pyzmq, pip knows to not install wheels, and will compile pyzmq from source.

-The --zmq=\$PREFIX part is only necessary if libzmq is installed somewhere not on the default search path.
-If libzmq is installed in /usr/local or similar, only the --enable-drafts install option is required.
+The ZMQ_PREFIX=\$PREFIX part is only necessary if libzmq is installed somewhere not on the default search path.
+If libzmq is installed in /usr/local or similar, only the ZMQ_ENABLE_DRAFTS option is required.